syncfusion-content/maui-docs/MAUI/StepProgressBar/overview.md

 * **Progress indication status**: Supports three statuses of progress indications: Completed, In Progress, and Not Started.

-* **Status representation**: Represent step progress bar status using Primary and Secondary text.
+* **Status representation**: To display information about a step's status using Primary and Secondary text.

-* **Formatted text**: Provided support to add Primary and Secondary formatted text.
+* **Formatted text**: Primary and Secondary formatted text used to Customize the description.

 * **Label positioning**: You can change the label position to Start, End, Top, or Bottom.